Whyzanet/WhyzaGC/README.md

 Next we need to connect the MightOhm Geiger to the Huzzah.
 You can use a breadboard to test your setup if desired or you can simply dive in and solder the required 3 wires between the Huzzah and the Mighyohm.

-The first is the MightOhm geiger serial TX pin which is found on J7 pin 4 on the mightyOhm which is connected to GPIO 13 on the Huzzah ESP8266 and GPIO 27 on the Huzzah ESP32.
+With the rear of the MightOhm accessable, the first is the MightOhm geiger serial TX pin which is found on J7 pin 4 on the mightyOhm which is connected to GPIO 13 on the Huzzah ESP8266 and GPIO 27 on the Huzzah ESP32 via the bottom of the board.
 This is pin 6 on the top from left to right ( from the front! ) on both Huzzah versions and is the white wire shown below.

 Secondly connect the Huzzah's 3.3v and GND pins to the MightOhm's battery connections which are the red and black wires below.....Refer to pinout images at the end of this docuemnt, or Adafruit's pinout images online.

 ![underside](https://user-images.githubusercontent.com/109115488/183534736-6471d7e9-a969-49c6-ac1c-33ec735b5cfa.jpg)

-You will notice in the above photo I have removed the stacking header pins on the bottom of the Huzzah but have not cut off the pin for the VBUS or USB connection.
-I have bent it at a right angle so I can power the Feather Huzzah ( and charge the battery ) through this VBUS or USB pin from a Raspberry Pi 4 5V pin on the Pi GPIO header ( or any 5v supply ), as well as a ground connection between the two.
-Current is usually around 110 mA, though will peak around 300 mA when charging the Li battery.
+You will notice in the below photo I have removed the stacking header pins on the bottom of the Huzzah but have not cut off the pin for the VBUS/USB connection.
+I have bent it at a right angle so I can connect a 5v supply to power the Feather Huzzah ( and charge the battery ).

 Note that when the Huzzah is mounted in the MightOhm, access is lost to the onboard USB serial connection so you will need to upload the software mentioned below before final assembly.
 Once the software is loaded, you can use the OTA WiFi update feature if required when the Huzzah is mounted in it's final position in the MightyOhm Geiger for upgrades.